erenkulaksiz/nexys/apps/README.md

 # Nexys Apps

-This repository contains a collection of apps for the Nexys platform.
+This file contains a collection of apps for the Nexys platform to help you get started.

-- Docs: Documentation project for client library.
+- Docs: Documentation project for client library accessible from (https://docs.nexys.app)[https://docs.nexys.app].
 - NextJS: Example for implementing our client library in a NextJS app.
+- ReactJS: Example for implementing our client library in a React app.